sap-tutorials/btp-onboarding/tutorials/btp-ea-onboard-01-intro/btp-ea-onboard-01-intro.md

 The consumption-based commercial model is available in the following flavors:

-- BTPEA (SAP BTP Enterprise Agreement) – new license model from April 12th 2024
+- BTPEA (SAP BTP Enterprise Agreement) – new license introduced as of April 2024
 - CPEA (Cloud Platform Enterprise Agreement) - for existing CPEA Accounts
 - and Pay-As-You-Go for SAP BTP